mdebone/sqlalchemy-challenge/README.md

 I also got into a bit of a pinch when I had it in my head that declarative base was somehow superior to automap base, and hijinks insued.
 This is by no means complete, I wasn't able to get to the second part of the homework with the Climate App, so I will have to revist this as soon as I get a few hours sleep.
 Also, I am aware that for whatever reason my graph is wrong, I don't think that it is pulling all of the stations, just by looking at the output presented in the homework file on GitLab and their graph.
 But I did get the second part looking at the stations is actually looking at the Measurement table, although I was unable to group them in descending order for whatever reason.

+Okay so I revisted this and was able to get the flask app working, its not pretty, but it doesn't have to be, its flask.
+The precipation pulls the preciptation records, the station pulls the stations, the tobs pulls the tobs for the year prior as instructed.
+I thought that I would be able to get around the query date by just using the that nifty calc_temps definition for the tmin, tmax and tavg, but that was a rabbithole that I went down and realized that I was probably better off writing my own syntax, and the tmin, tmax and tavg works as described.
+The start date was easy, it was open ended and pulled immediately when I called it in the flask app, but the end date was not working, so at least I knew where the problem was.
+It would open start, but wouldn't open start/end.

+I got it in my head that because the second bonus had the t_min, t_max, t_avg defined in that style rather than the specified TMIN, TAVG, TMAX that I was supposed to follow that route, so I think what I wound up doing was the TMIN, TAVG, TMAX in the start and t_min, t_max, t_avg in the <start><end>.
+I don't exactly know why that would have cause the error, but when I defined it as specifed it worked and output the range.

+I probably didn't need the images folder to save the plts, but I figured just in case and that 538 style is pretty neat so I think that I will have a higher chance to recall it in the future.
+After doing all of the summary statistics in detail, it sort of feels like cheating when just calls scipy stats but hey, it works and I think I remember the underlying structure well enough to not have to have to recall the specifics of how to do a t-test and the p-value but thats what those tools are there for I guess.
+Other than that, I renamed the climate starter file to climate_complete, removed the starter and the 'best_so_far.ipynb's everything else is pretty self explanitory.
+But Ill make one more pass thru on the remote to make sure there arent any redundant files.